Joshiakshaj/Serverless_Emailing_Using_AWS/README.md

 # Serverless Emailing using AWS

-This project can be used to send emails to senders using AWS.
-This is better than a normal email since we can schedule or trigger emails according to our demand.
-We have to keep in mind that the two tools that are used in this project are Amazon Simple Emailing Service (SES) and AWS Lambda.
+This project can be used to send emails to verified identity accounts using AWS.
+This is better than a normal email since we can schedule or trigger emails according on-demand.
+The two tools that are used for this project are Amazon Simple Emailing Service (SES) and AWS Lambda.

 ## Steps of implementation
 - First create a Lambda function and select Python 3.12 in the Runtime menu and click Create Function